Canon 1200D vs 6D Mark II

 The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1200D) and a full frame sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1200D) and a full frame (6D Mark II) sensor.
+The 1200D has a resolution of 17.9 megapixels, whereas the 6D Mark II provides 26 MP.

-An illustration of the physical size and weight of the Canon 1200D and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1200D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1200D and the Canon 6D Mark II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably larger (23 percent) than the Canon 1200D.
 Moreover, the 6D Mark II is substantially heavier (59 percent) than the 1200D.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the 1200D does not feature any corresponding weather-sealing.